Awkax/Awkax/README.md

-- 👋 Hi, I’m Diego Awka
+- 👋 Hi, I’m Diego also known as Awka.
 - ☂️ My pronouns are he/they
-- 👀 I’m interested in coding and UX/UI
+- 👀 I’m interested in coding, UX/UI and cybersecurity.
 - 🌱 I’m currently learning basic coding with HTML, CSS, JS and Python
 - 📫 How to reach me awkanmunozgomez@gmail.com or (telegram) @dizzy_42